Leadership begins with taking responsibility for your attitude and actions.

 Question: Does this mean I’m responsible for everything that happens?

-Answer: Great question, and no, not at all.
-It means you’re responsible for your *response* to everything that happens.
+Answer: No. It means you’re responsible for your response to everything that happens.
 You’re the author of your reaction, not the victim of circumstance.

 Question: What if my attitude is just a reaction to a toxic environment?